top of page

 3. Understanding how pests and predators respond to cover crops and how cover crops can buffer their exposure to insecticides

-4. Exploring the dung beetle community of WV to better support animal and pasture health.
+4. Exploring the dung beetle communities to better support animal and pasture health.

 Screen%2520Shot%25202020-10-05%2520at%252012_edited.jpg